TWan777/side/spec/bridge/README.md

-# Omini Chain Bridge
+# Telebase

 ## Introduction

-This specification outlines a solution enabling users to bridge assets without having to trust any third parties.
+This specification outlines a solution enabling users to manage crosschain assets without having to trust any third parties.

 ## Architecture
 ![Component](./components.png)